Geodels/gospl/docs/tech_guide/tecto.rst

 Horizontal advection
 ---------------------------------

 The second, more complex, option consists in adding horizontal displacements (:yaml:`mapH`).
-In this case, the user has to defined for each point of the grid the associated spherical velocities (represented by displacement fields in both X,Y and Z coordinates).
+In this case, the user has to defined for each point of the grid the associated spherical velocities (represented by displacement fields in both X,Y and Z coordinates) and advection is performed using a **semi-lagrangian scheme**.

 Considering the spatial resolution of :mod:`gospl` mesh (above 5 km), the horizontal advection often corresponds to plate motions and can be obtained from plate-tectonic reconstruction software.